Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 Functional programming is a paradigm or style of programming based on functions.
 This is different from Object Oriented Programming which based around Objects, or precedural programming which is based on prcedures.

-It's hard to put functional programming into a nushell explanation other than to say it's all about making programs built from functions.
+It's hard to put functional programming into a nushell explanation other than to say it's all about making programs built from functions and avoids shared state and mutable data.

 The entry point for most to the world of functional programming are the Array methods: `map`, `filter`, and `reduce`.

 ### `map`, `filter`, `reduce`

-`Array.map()`, map transforms an array of data into a .
+`Array.map()` transforms an array of data and returns a new array.
 With map you should have a one to one relationship with the source array.
 Use it to convert an array of one type into an array of another type.

 For example you might transform an array of numbers into a an array of strings.

-`Array.filter`, filter returns an array containing none, some, or all of the elements from the source array.
-Use it to filter the contents of an array.
+`Array.filter` returns an array containing none, some, or all of the elements from the source array.
+Filter returns a new Array.

 For example you might filter an array of products to create an array products with prices less than $10.

-`Array.reduce`, reduce converts an array into a single value.
+`Array.reduce` converts an array of elemenets into a single value.
 It takes many values and returns an aggregate value.

-For example, you might use reduce to get the total cost of all products in a shop cart array.
+For example, you might use reduce to get the total cost of all products in a shopping cart array.

 ## Using Array.map